Southern African Wildlife College Trust (SAWCT)

 Financial support provides students with the opportunity to further their studies and impact positively on nature conservation according to best practice.
 Recognised qualifications equip the graduates to excel in their work, grow in their careers and influence conservation at policy making level.
 Their income and quality of life improves, and much-needed benefits flow to their families and communities.

 Please help us grow the Trust to support education in nature conservation at the College in perpetuity!
 Indeed a living legacy.
-This will also assist us to increase our annual disbursement in the future.
+This will also assist us to increase our annual disbursement to the College in the future.

-Donations are invited directly into the Southern African Wildlife College Trust bank account:
+Donations are invited directly into the Southern African Wildlife College Trust bank account via EFT or

 Branch: Commercial Business Winelands